 This the first of our four PMP practice exams.
 These questions are designed to help you prepare for your Project Management Professional certification exam.
-There are 50 challenging questions on this practice test that are split evenly between all of the topics.
-Each question includes a detailed explanation of the correct answer.
+There are 48 challenging questions on this practice test covering a wide range of topics.
+It is based on the PMBOK® Guide 6th Edition.
 Start your test prep right now with our free PMP practice exam!

 Since this is only a probability it does not need an immediate action.
 Just try to gather more information as the project goes ahead and decide later on.